 Zen & the Open Road celebrating the 50th anniversary of Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig

-Inspired by Robert Pirsig’s semi-autobiographical novel and its follow-up, Lila, this exhibition explores themes of journey, philosophy, and the natural world through the lens of Pirsig’s cross-country motorcycle ride and transatlantic sailing voyage.
+Inspired by Robert Pirsig’s semi-autobiographical novel and its follow-up, Lila, this exhibit explores the author’s pastimes, philosophy, and interest in the natural world through objects associated with the adventures in each of his novels.

-Color played a central role in unifying the exhibit.
-Particularly influenced by the blue and green tones of Pirsig’s 1960s motorcycle maintenance manual—featured in the show—I integrated these hues across interpretive labels and environmental graphics.
-This approach established continuity between the ephemera on view and the larger visual system, enhancing both atmosphere and clarity of communication.
+Color played a central role in visually unifying exhibit content with the selected imagery.
+Inspired by the blue and green tones of Pirsig’s 1960s motorcycle maintenance manual—featured in the show—I integrated this palette across interpretive labels and environmental graphics.
+The show is currently on view in the museum’s transportation hall.

 For the left-side sailing mural, a gradual transition from seascape imagery into Pirsig’s original nautical chart created a subtle visual conclusion to the exhibition experience.